MultiSafepay/docs/content/integrations/shopify.md

 To install or migrate, follow these steps:

-1. Ensure that your Shopify user have <a href="https://help.shopify.com/en/manual/your-account/staff-accounts/staff-permissions/staff-permissions-descriptions#apps-and-channels-permissions" target="_blank">the permissions</a> to install new apps.
+1. Ensure that your Shopify user has <a href="https://help.shopify.com/en/manual/your-account/staff-accounts/staff-permissions/staff-permissions-descriptions#apps-and-channels-permissions" target="_blank">the permissions</a> to install new apps.
 2. Check that the payment methods you want to use in Shopify are [activated for your MultiSafepay account](/docs/payment-methods).
 3. Select the desired payment methods, installing their apps using one or more of the following links:
    - <a href="https://apps.shopify.com/card-payment" target="_blank">Card Payment</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>